 In which region(s) of the world do you see most interest and momentum for sustainability?

-Of the 3 interest groups – travelers, the private sector selling travel, and the public sector managing destinations – all seem to have the highest levels in the entire northern half of Europe.
+Of the 3 interest groups – travellers, the private sector selling travel, and the public sector managing destinations – all seem to have the highest levels in the entire northern half of Europe.
 The second tier might include the rest of Europe and Australia.
 Most of the rest of the world, especially the two global giants of the USA and China, have a very long way to go.
 There has been some good ecotourism and adventure travel movement in the Americas, Africa, and elsewhere.

 I still keep 2013’s Overbooked by Elizabeth Becker top of mind as the best book in the recent past.
 Nothing I’m aware of came close in 2014.